DigitalGlobe/maxar-component-library-vue/README.md

 Both have methods to handle keydowns (on enter and space) and mousedowns which emit the `toggleActive` custom event to tell the `Navbar` component to toggle to the correct panel.

+## Utilities

+Some components act as utilities within the library itself and are not meant to be exported individually.
+They live in `src/components/utilities`.

+### AnchorLinkOrNuxtLink

+We often use our components in Nuxt projects, which rely on the [nuxt-link component](https://nuxtjs.org/api/components-nuxt-link/).
+But other times we may choose to ship Vue.js standalone.
+This acts as a wrapper to give you the option between the two.
+We use it in the `Navbar` component currently.

+The `AnchorLinkOrNuxtLink` component takes three props:

+* `nuxt`: if `nuxt` is `true`, it renders a `nuxt-link`.
+If not, it renders a regular anchor tag.
+* `target`: acts as the `target` attribute for `nuxt-links` or anchors.
+* `to`: acts as the `href` attribute for anchors, and the `to` prop for `nuxt-links`.